Master’s research film looks at sharks as indicator of ocean health

 As for what’s next for Guido and her film, her short-term plan is to submit it to film festivals and pitch it to schools as an educational resource.

 Pre-registration for the film screening is required.
-To RSVP, fill out this online form.
-For more information, see the full event listing.
+To RSVP, fill out this online form by Wednesday, Dec.
+13. For more information, see the full event listing.

 Collaborative project on global climate modelling wins prestigious supercomputing award